Python objects

 The two dictionaries underlying an object

-whale = Animal("whale", 100000)
+moby = Animal("whale", 100000)

-{'name': 'whale', 'weight': 100000, '_Animal__favorite': True}
+{'species': 'whale', 'weight': 100000, '_Animal__favorite': True}

-appear with an altered name of the form _{class name}{attribute}
+Note that private attributes like __favorite appear with an altered name of the form _{class name}{attribute}.

-Similarly, each class has its own dictionary, containing the data and functions used by all instances (class’ methods, the attributes defined at the class level, etc.):
+Similarly, each class has its own dictionary, containing the data and functions used by all instances (class’ methods, attributes defined at the class level, etc.):

 Animal.__dict__

-method lives.
+For instance, this is where the Animal.eat() method lives.
 This dictionary is shared by all the instances, which is why every non-static method requires the instance to be passed as the first argument.
 Under the hood, when we call an instance’s method, Python finds the method in the class dictionary and passes the instance as first argument.
 But we can also do it explicitly:

 Animal.__dict__["eat"]()